blabla1337/skf-flask/skf/markdown/code_examples/django/12-code_example--X_Content_Type_Options_header--.md

     """
     In order to set the "X-Content-Type-Options" header you'll have to add the following code to the head of your application

-    For adding X-Content-Type-Options in everypage we have to add a middleware Make a middleware in yourapp/middleware.py
+    For adding X-Content-Type-Options in every page we have to add a middleware Make a middleware in yourapp/middleware.py
     """